jtwool/superdead-rules/src/4_combat.md

 There are four ranges of engagement.
 From farthest to nearest, they are:

 1. Far range
-2. Near range
+2. Medium range
 3. Close range, and
 4. Immediate range.

 **Far range** begins at 1,000 feet and requires the use of specialized weapons.

-**Near range**, from 300 feet up to 1,000 feet, is the ideal range to engage with a rifle, but too far for many powers.
+**Medium range**, from 300 feet up to 1,000 feet, is the ideal range to engage with a rifle, but too far for most powers.

 **Close range**, from 30 to 300 feet is the most typical engagement distance, and is the effective range of both handguns and ranged powers.